-- 2) Increasing reproductive success: - Management: LPC is continuing intensive management on Squam Lake to increase the reproductive success of loons, including the provision of artificial nesting rafts where appropriate, roping and signing loon nesting areas, and the placement of "Caution: Loon Chick" signs to alert boaters to the presence of loon chicks. - Investigating causes of nest failures: Cameras placed at loon nests help us understand the causes of nest failures.
-Evidence from nest cameras has resulted in enhanced management activities to protect loons from human disturbance in the prenesting stage.

-- Outreach: Educating the public about the needs of loons and the importance of maintaining a respectful distance forms an important part of LPC's outreach activities.
-The Squam Lake Loon Initiative resulted in dramatically increased outreach to the Squam Lake community and visitors through weekly presentations at the Rockywold-Deephaven Camps (RDC) on Squam Lake and twice-weekly loon cruises on the lake in partnership with the Squam Lakes Natural Science Center.
+2) Increasing reproductive success:

+- Management: LPC is continuing intensive management on Squam Lake to increase the reproductive success of loons, including the provision of artificial nesting rafts where appropriate, roping and signing loon nesting areas, and the placement of "Caution: Loon Chick" signs to alert boaters to the presence of loon chicks. - Investigating causes of nest failures: Cameras placed at loon nests help us understand the causes of nest failures.
+Evidence from nest cameras has resulted in enhanced management activities to protect loons from human disturbance in the pre-nesting stage. - Outreach: Educating the public about the needs of loons and the importance of maintaining a respectful distance forms an important part of LPC's outreach activities.
+The Squam Lake Loon Initiative resulted in dramatically increased outreach to the Squam Lake community and visitors through weekly presentations at the Rockywold-Deephaven Camps on Squam Lake, as well as twice-weekly loon cruises on the lake in partnership with the Squam Lakes Natural Science Center.
 In addition to these regular talks, LPC gives other presentations in the Squam area, including programs at the Squam Lakes Association.
-Tiffany's e-newsletters continue to provide updates on Squam's loons to over 400 people during the summer. - Loon Chick Watch: LPC continues to collaborate with the Squam Lakes Association (SLA) for the Loon Chick Watch program on Squam to protect loon chicks from boat disturbances and collisions.
-Due to constraints of the pandemic, a more limited and informal program continues in 2021 with assistance from the Lakes Region Conservation Corps. - Mitigating effects of climate change: Covers on loon nesting rafts help protect loons from avian predators and provide shade for incubating loons, which can easily overheat.
-In addition, LPC deployed experimental covers on two rafts on Squam from 2018 through 2021 to test whether these new covers provide more shade for nesting loons to help loons cope with a warmer climate.
-LPC's nest cameras also help us understand the impacts of climate change on nesting loons by allowing LPC to assess nest attendance during heat waves and observe behavioral signs of heat stress in incubating loons. - 3) Identifying levels and sources of contaminants: LPC continues to investigate contaminants as one of many possible contributors to both reduced survival and reduced breeding success of Squam's loons.
-In spring 2017, LPC submitted a report on the results of our sediment sampling to New Hampshire Department of Environmental Services (DES) and requested that DES address this issue as soon as possible with options and plans for mitigation (see pg.
+Tiffany Grade's e-newsletters continue to provide updates on Squam's loons to over 400 people during the summer. - Protecting loon families: LPC biologists are a near-constant presence on the lake during the loon breeding season, and LPC continues to collaborate with the Squam Lakes Association (SLA) to protect loon families from boat disturbances and collisions.
+LPC trains the Lakes Region Conservation Corps interns working for the SLA each year on how to interact with lake users to promote responsible behavior around loons and loon families and how to intercede positively in any negative interactions they observe. - Mitigating effects of climate change: Covers on loon nesting rafts help protect loons from avian predators and provide shade for incubating loons, which can easily overheat.
+In addition, LPC deployed experimental covers on two rafts on Squam from 2018 through 2022 to test whether these new covers provide more shade for nesting loons to help loons cope with a warmer climate.
+LPC's nest cameras also help us understand the impacts of climate change on nesting loons by allowing LPC to assess nest attendance during heat waves and observe behavioral signs of heat stress in incubating loons.

+3) Identifying levels and sources of contaminants: LPC continues to investigate contaminants as one of many possible contributors to both reduced survival and reduced breeding success of Squam's loons.
+In spring 2017, LPC submitted a report on the results of our sediment sampling to New Hampshire Department of Environmental Services (DES) and requested that DES address this issue with options and plans for mitigation (see pg.
 13).
-Since the submission of this report to DES, staff from LPC, DES, the Squam Lakes Association (SLA), and Plymouth State University (PSU) have met on several occasions to review LPC's findings and plan our next steps to address this issue.
 This has been an education for LPC in the limits of what falls under the purview of DES: contamination in a lake ecosystem in a top-level predator but which is not clearly from a distinct point source falls through the established programs of DES.
 Consequently, there is little if any state funding to address the issue.

-LPC is working with DES to organize tasks among collaborators and move research to investigate and resolve contamination issues forward.
 In the autumn of 2017, staff from New Hampshire Geological Survey completed an assessment of the culverts near the sites of contaminated sediments identified by LPC.
 In consultation with LPC, DES collected fish from Squam in fall of 2018 to assess contaminants in the food web and potential human health effects from these contaminants, with funding from US Environmental Protection Agency to perform contaminant testing.
 As a result of this work, DES issued a more stringent fish consumption advisory for Squam in spring of 2020 (see pg.
 13).